 Maintenance activities are activities that restore SSCs to their as-designed condition, including activities that implement approved design changes.
-Maintenance activities include troubleshooting, calibration, refurbishment, post-maintenance testing, identical replacements, housekeeping, and similar activities that do not permanently alter the design or design function of SSCs, and are thus not subject to 10 CFR 50.59.
+Maintenance activities include troubleshooting, calibration, refurbishment, post-maintenance testing, identical replacements, housekeeping, associated temporary changes, and similar activities that do not permanently alter the design or design function of SSCs, and are thus not subject to 10 CFR 50.59.